OpenGenderTracking/OpenGenderTracking.github.io/_posts/core-samples/2013-02-14-Visualizing-Uncertainty.markdown

 <div align="center"><a href="http://xkcd.com/55/"><img src="http://imgs.xkcd.com/comics/useless.jpg"/></a></div>

-<a href="http://twitter.com/therealprotonk">Adam Hyland</a> is an economist and software developer based out of Boston.
+Our speaker <a href="http://twitter.com/therealprotonk">Adam Hyland</a> is an economist and software developer based out of Boston.
 He has been working with R since 2010 and when he isn't writing software, he's also a Wikipedia editor.
 Adam is also a collaborator of mine, via Bocoup, on <a href="http://opengendertracking.org/">Open Gender Tracker</a>.

 We usually do dataviz, Adam reminds us. to carry out a purpose: develop a narrative, inform a decision, or to bring clarity to a problem.
 The world is a complex place, and we often try to provide clarity.
 Datavisualisation brings us in contact with that complexity and that clarity.